 easier to store.
 It also lets you turn your rice cooker into a portable server

 Know before you go

-much counter space do you have?
-Rice cookers do not take up a lot of room.
+model that does more than cook rice?
+Rice cookers don't take up a lot of room.
 If you have an especially

 small kitchen, though, you might want to consider a multi-purpose cooker that

 also serves as a steamer and slow cooker.
 Pressurized rice cookers don't

 release steam, so they can be used in almost any room of the house.

 people will be eating rice?
 Figure about a cup of uncooked rice